 Students who complete the Associate of Arts degree from Brookhaven College also can plan a pathway to transfer to earn either a Bachelor of Arts or Bachelor of Fine Arts degree.

-Completing the associate degree before transferring demonstrates to the university students plan to attend that they are serious about completing a bachelor’s degree.
+Completing the associate degree before transferring demonstrates to the university a student plans to attend that they are serious about completing a bachelor’s degree.

 Planning for TransferStudents should take these factors into consideration when they are planning to transfer.